No-hair and almost-no-hair results for static axisymmetric black holes and ultracompact objects in astrophysical environments: Almost-no-hair results for horizonless ultracompact objects

-Given the convoluted expression for the Kretschmann scalar that we find for the ring, we will do an analysis based on purely dimensional grounds and inspecting the leading orders of the divergences in the potential and Kretschmann scalar.
+An equivalent discussion applies to any other ultracompact object based on a different multipolar combination.
+The difference now is that equipotential surfaces are no longer precise spheres in Weyl coordinates, resulting in objects that can have more complex shapes. \paragraph*{\textbf{Curvature-induced bounds for ultracompact rings}} We have found a quite convoluted expression for the Kretschmann scalar using the software \textit{Mathematica} with the help of the xAct package~\cite{xAct}.
+We have attached a Mathematica notebook containing the explicit expression which is not very illuminating.
+Thus, we have decided to perform an analysis based on purely dimensional grounds and inspecting the leading orders of the divergences in the potential and Kretschmann scalar.
 Qualitatively speaking the analysis is very similar to the previous case.

-In the case of rings, the equipotential surfaces close to the ring are torii.
+Close to the ring, the equipotential surfaces are tori.
 For a given value of the mass $M$, the minimum value of the redshift $\epsilon$ is acquired for a torus of given radius $d$.
-In reality there is a dependence on the direction from which one approaches the center of the ring, but we eliminate this dependence here, considering $d$ an average distance to the center of the regular ring.
+In reality, there is a dependence on the direction from which one approaches the center of the ring, but we ignore this dependence here, considering $d$ as an average distance to the center of the regular ring.
 We can understand this radius as the thickness of the ultracompact ring under consideration.
 The leading order of the redshift function imposes a relation between the mass of the ring and such radius:

 We can think that the mass of the ring is fixed by $\epsilon$ and $d$.
-Now, the trans-Planckian limitation is telling us that
+Now, the bound on the curvature implies

 where we have substituted the Kretschmann by its leading order expansion expected on dimensional grounds.
 The length scale ${\cal R}$ has a very convoluted form.
 Inserting the previous expression for $M$ as a function of $d$ and $\epsilon$ we will obtain a condition of the form